 The following is a mentoring guide to disciple individuals with the Bible study workbook, GOD, Who Are You?
 AND Who Am I?
 Knowing and Experiencing God by His Hebrew Names – or with a discipleship resource of your choice.

 I’ve recently mentored five people, one-on-one.
-The neighborhood Bible study I thought I would do in my country home in 2012 turned out to be a one-on-one mentoring–another one of the best things that has ever happened to me.
+The neighborhood Bible study I thought I would do in my country home turned out to be a one-on-one mentoring–another one of the best things that has ever happened to me.

 Every one of these five individuals were prodigals who returned home to Jesus.
 They saw the pig pen and didn’t like it!
 And, they were desperate to know God and who HE is in them.
 They came to Jesus early in life but had no discipleship.